Absolventa/absolventa.github.io/_posts/2016-10-07-dream-of-bemifornication.md

   - CSS
   - SCSS
   - refactoring
+teaser: "
+Writing code – any kind of code – means you'll eventually have to deal with refactoring it.
+CSS/SCSS is no exception.
+In this article, the author jumps into the mud and illustrates how we refactored an old SCSS codebase using lint while automating tedious refactoring tasks.
+"
 ---

 Writing a lot of code over the years also means to deal with refactoring at some point.
 Your skills improve over time and technologies envolve.
 Coming back to an old project often makes it hard to understand what the heck younger you was thinking when writing and structuring this code.
 At least that’s the way I sometimes feel.

 For example when I started learning SASS I felt in love with nesting everything.
 Back then I tought nesting elements would be the best way to avoid css conflicts … I figured out that might just be true up to a certain level of nesting.
 [BEM](http://getbem.com/) came around and we started sticking to its convention, leaving previously written css code mostly untouched.
 Things started to get messy in our frontend codebase.